vvvv/The-Gray-Book/reference/language/operations.md

 ### The Dispose Operation

-In cases where you deal with an unmanaged object it is necessary to add an operation named `Dispose` and use it to in turn execute a Dispose node for the object.
-This will make sure that when the parent patch is disposed, that the managed resource will be disposed as well.
+If you want to get rid of an instance of an object that you've created dynamically at runtime, typically you'd simply make sure you don't have a reference to it anymore, e.g. like removing it from a list.
+But beware: If your object is "disposable" you'll also have to call its `Dispose` operation before loosing any reference to it.
+So the question remains how you can find out whether an object is disposable or not.
+For now the only way to know is by testing this: Try to connect Dispose [IDisposable] note to an instance of your object.
+If this connection is allowed, you know that the object is disposable and requires you to manually call `Dispose` on it.

-Since there is no way to know whether an object is unmanaged, a simple test you can do, is try to connect Dispose [IDisposable] to an instance of it.
-If this connection is allowed, you know that the resource is unmanaged and needs you to manually call Dispose on it.
+If on the other hand you're looking at implementing the IDisposable interface in your own object, simple create a member operation called "Dispose" and use it like any other operation.
+At least for Process nodes, the system will now know to trigger this operation automatically whenever the Process node is deleted from a patch.

 ## Static Operations
 Static operations are on their own, operating only on data they are being fed with.